-The Wastewater Enterprise's investment in capital assets amounted to \$3.5 billion and \$3.3 billion, net of accumulated depreciation, as of June 30, 2020 and 2019, respectively, an increase of \$230.6 million or 7.1% in fiscal year 2020 and \$140.2 million or 4.5% in fiscal year 2019.
-Capital assets include land, buildings, infrastructure, land improvements, equipment and machinery for the nine treatment plants, 71 pumping stations, and over 2,100 miles of sewer line that makes up the Wastewater Enterprise.
-Capital assets are added, rehabilitated or replaced according to the infrastructure and facilities twenty-year capital plan.
+The Wastewater Enterprise's investment in capital assets amounted to \$3.7 billion and \$3.5 billion, net of accumulated depreciation, as of June 30, 2021 and 2020, respectively, an increase of \$238.6 million or 6.9% in 2021 and \$230.6 million or 7.1% in 2020.
+Capital assets include land, buildings, infrastructure, land improvements, equipment and machinery for the 9 treatment plants, 71 pumping stations, and over 2,100 miles of sewer line that makes up the Wastewater Enterprise.
+Capital assets are added, rehabilitated or replaced according to the infrastructure and facilities' 20-year capital plan.